decc/times-excel-tools/README.md

 ## [make-replacements-for-external-links.rb](make-replacements-for-external-links.rb)

-Takes the output from propose-replacements-for-external-links.rb and actually makes the changes.
-You can hand-edit the  external-links-to-be-replaced.tsv (produced earlier) so that this script makes those replacements too.
-This is commonly used to turn ephemeral links, e.g. to file:\\\Q:\.. into dummy links file:\\\A:\.. so that machines which do not have a Q drive do not produce different results from those which do.
+Takes the output from `propose-replacements-for-external-links.rb` and actually makes the changes.
+You can hand-edit the  `external-links-to-be-replaced.tsv` (produced earlier) so that this script makes those replacements too.
+This is commonly used to turn ephemeral links, e.g. to `file:\\\Q:\..` into dummy links `file:\\\A:\..` so that machines which do not have a `Q:` drive do not produce different results from those which do.

 ## [propose-links-update] (propose-links-update.rb)